Booker-M/Custom/homework1/homework1.md

 The expression `X and Y or Z` is not possible.
 The tree would parse into `Exp1 ("and" Exp1)*`.
 So, an expression start with `Exp1 "and" Exp1` could continue being followed by infinitely more `"and" Exp1`, but it will never be able to include an `"or"`.
 Ignoring the issue discussed in part a. and supposing `Exp1 ("and" Exp1)*` and `Exp1 ("or" Exp1)*` had equal precedence, an expression that began with `X or Y` would then only be able to be followed by more `"or" Exp1`.
 Again, changing the rule to `Exp = Exp1 (("or" | "and") Exp1)*` would allow `and` and `or` to be combined in the same expression.

 ### c.
-IS IT NON-ASSOCIATIVE SINCE Exp1 only parses into Exp2 and Exp2 only parses into Exp???
+IS IT NON-ASSOCIATIVE SINCE Exp1 only parses into Exp2 and Exp2 only parses into Exp??????
 The additive and relational operators are both **non-associative**.
 Exp2 does not have Exp2 on the right side of the equation nor does Exp3 have Exp3 on the right side of the equation.

-OR IS IT "I CAN'T TELL" since it uses (relop Exp2)? and (addop Exp3)* The associativity of the additive operator "cannot be told" because it uses the syntax `Exp3 (addop Exp3)*`.
+OR IS IT "I CAN'T TELL" since it uses (relop Exp2)? and (addop Exp3)*??????
+The associativity of the additive operator "cannot be told" because it uses the syntax `Exp3 (addop Exp3)*`.

 ### d.
 The `not` operator is not right associative because it is located in rule `Exp4` but forms the expression `"not" Exp5`.
-Thus, Ohm parses into `Exp5` which must lead into something else, such as identifiers and numbers, instead of allowing more `"not" Exp5` to recurse on the right.
+Ohm parses into `Exp5` which must lead into something else, such as identifiers and numbers, instead of allowing more `"not" Exp5` to recurse on the right.
+Thus, the `not` operator is non-associative.

 ### e.
-BY NEGATION DOES TOAL MEAN "-" in Exp2 or "not" in Exp4???
+The negation operator, `-`, was given lower precedence than the multiplication operator so that the entire product is negated.
+The language designer made a choice for the multiplication to take place first.
+If the language includes parenthesis, placing the negation operator and a number within parenthesis, such as `(-X) * Y`, could be used to prioritize negating one of the factors.

 ### f.

 ### g.

+## 3.

+## 4.